 Ciao for now,

 My personal page: https://www.facebook.com/MarthaJoAtkins.
 Friend me.
 I love meeting new people.

 My public page on Facebook: Dr. Martha Jo Atkins.
-Info about my new book will be posted here soonish.
+I post new classes, articles, and an occassional pun over there.

-My secret group on Facebook is where 460ish kind and generous shiny humans have gathered.
+I have a secret forum on Facebook where 500ish kind and generous shiny humans have gathered.
 Individuals in this group have experienced all kinds of loss.
 We are curious and engage in all manner of conversations around death, dying, life after death, and living life as empowered humans.
-I offer Corpompos <Conductors of Courage> classes just for this group on death + dying + spirituality.
 Let me know if you want to me to add you. https://www.facebook.com/groups/lightafterdeath/